Dre Campbell Farm

 18. Holes in Plant Leaves

-This is most likely caused by pests eating the leaves.
-Plant pests such as slugs, snails, beetles, caterpillars, and even birds may be causing those holes in plant leaves.
+This problem is most likely caused by pests eating the leaves.
+Plant pests, such as slugs, snails, beetles, caterpillars, and even birds, may be causing the holes in the plant leaves.

-Therefore, inspect leaves properly and put measures in place to get rid of plant pests.
+Therefore, inspect leaves thoroughly and take measures to eliminate plant pests.

 Takeaway

-A garden can thrive when cared for properly.
+A garden can thrive when cared for.
 We all face plant troubles occasionally; it happens to the best gardeners.

 So, check for the common issues listed above.
 Fix them as soon as you see the signs.
-The tips here will help you get most of your gardening problems answered.
+The tips here will help you find answers to most of your gardening problems.

 Andre Campbell